Piper PA-28 Cherokee: Original design

 The original Cherokees were the Cherokee 150 and 160 hp (PA-28-150 and PA-28-160), which started production in 1961 (unless otherwise mentioned, the model number always refers to horsepower).

 In 1962, Piper added the Cherokee 180 (PA-28-180) powered by a 180 hp Lycoming O-360 engine.
 The extra power made it practical to fly with all four seats filled (depending on passenger weight and fuel loading) and the model remains popular on the used-airplane market.
 In 1968, the cockpit was modified to replace the "push-pull"-style engine throttle controls with quadrant levers.
 In addition, a third window was added to each side, giving the fuselage the more modern look seen in most recent production.

 Piper continued to expand the line rapidly.
 In 1963, the company introduced the even more powerful Cherokee 235 (PA-28-235), which competed favorably with the Cessna 182 Skylane for load-carrying capability.
 The Cherokee 235 featured a Lycoming O-540 engine de-rated to 235 hp and a longer wing which would eventually be used for the Cherokee Six.
 It included tip tanks of 17 usgal capacity each, bringing the total fuel capacity of the Cherokee 235 to 84 usgal.
 The aircraft had its fuselage stretched in 1973, giving more leg room in the rear.
 The stabilator area was also increased.
 In 1973, the marketing name was changed from "235" to "Charger".
 In 1974, it was changed again to "Pathfinder".
 Production of the Pathfinder continued until 1977.
 No 1978 models were built.
 In 1979, the aircraft was given the Piper tapered wing and the name was changed again, this time to Dakota.

 In 1964, the company filled in the bottom end of the line with the Cherokee 140 hp (PA-28-140), which was designed for training and initially shipped with only two seats.
 The PA-28-140 engine was slightly modified shortly after its introduction to produce 150 hp, but kept the -140 name.

 In 1967, Piper introduced the PA-28R-180 Cherokee Arrow.
-This aircraft featured a constant-speed propeller and retractable landing gear and was powered by a 180 hp Lycoming IO-360-B1E engine.
+This aircraft featured a constant-speed propeller and a retractable landing gear and was powered by a 180 hp Lycoming IO-360-B1E engine.
 A 200 hp version powered by a Lycoming IO-360-C1C was offered as an option beginning in 1969 and designated the PA-28R-200; the 180 hp model was dropped after 1971.
 At the time the Arrow was introduced, Piper removed the Cherokee 150 and Cherokee 160 from production.